rajpatel17-bot/programming-quiz-app/README.md

 # Introduction of the project
 - This is a programming quiz app.
 Here you can test your knowledge in HTML5, CSS3 and JavaScript.
-- In all of the sections 10 questions will be asked to you and you must answer in 90 seconds.
+- In all of the sections 10 questions will be asked and you must answer in 90 seconds.
 Every question contains 1 point.
 - The technologies used in this project are: HTML5, CSS3 and JavaScript.

 # Feature